 The real difference is how often they update.

 Jiobit refreshes every 8-10 seconds in Live Mode.
-When the Dachshund bolted after a squirrel at the park, I could trace her exact path on the map in near real-time.
+When a small dog bolts after a squirrel, that cadence gives you a more current map trail than slower normal tracking modes.
 That update speed matters when a small dog can disappear under a fence in seconds.

 Fi updates every 2-5 minutes in normal tracking.
-Activate Lost Dog Mode and it speeds up to every 60 seconds.
-During our test, the Lab wandered out of the yard, and I had a solid location fix within a minute of getting the escape alert.
-Fast enough for most situations, but not the second-by-second tracking Jiobit offers.
+Activate Lost Dog Mode and it speeds up to every 60 seconds, which is a better emergency cadence but still not the second-by-second tracking Jiobit offers.

-Indoors, both struggle equally.
+Indoors, both struggle.
 GPS signals weaken through walls and roofs.
-Jiobit’s Wi-Fi triangulation gives it a slight edge inside buildings, narrowing location to roughly 50-100 feet vs Fi’s 100+ foot indoor radius.
+Jiobit’s Wi-Fi triangulation can help inside buildings, while Fi falls back to Bluetooth near its base station.
 Neither is precise enough to find a dog hiding in a specific room.
+According to Fi’s product page, the Series 3 uses LTE-M with a fallback to Bluetooth for indoor positioning within 300 feet of the base station.

 Battery Life